nityamd/nityamd.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 ---
 layout: post
-title: "Nothing ever fatigues me, but doing what I do not like." - Jane Austen
+title: "Nothing ever fatigues me, but doing what I do not like.
+(Jane Austen)"
 date: 2018-07-26

 ---